Clusternite/Clusternite/README.md

 ---

 **About me**
-<h4> I'm a developer, that is passionate about creating user-friendly and accessible web applications. </h4>
+<p>I'm a developer, that is passionate about creating user-friendly and accessible web applications. </p>

  Checkout my portfolio - **[Portfolio](https://clusternite.github.io/portfolio/)**